Symplectic cuts and open/closed strings I: Introduction

 The third main result we obtain is a direct connection between $\cH^D$ and the open string superpotential of a toric $A$-brane in $X$.
 As remarked earlier, there is a certain relation between symplectic cuts and toric Lagrangians, whose details are developed in the main body of the paper.
 We define the equivariant superpotential $W(\bt,c,\e)$ of the toric $A$-brane through the relation \be \partial_c W(\bt,c,\e) = \frac{1}{2\pi\ii} \Big ( \cH^D(\bt,c+2\pi\ii,\e) - \cH^D(\bt,c,\e) \Big )\,, \ee where in the r.h.s.\ there appears the monodromy of the quantum Lebesgue measure under a shift of $c$ by $2\pi\ii$.
 Note that in order to compute this it is crucial to have exact analytic expressions, which is made possible by the \eGLSM~framework.
 The open string potential for the toric brane is obtained by taking the regular terms in the $\e$ expansion of $W$ \be W(\bt,c,\e) \propto W_{\sing}(\bt,c,\e) + W_\reg(\bt,c) +O(\e)\,. \ee In the main body of the paper we compute $W$ explicitly in several examples, and show that its regular part correctly reproduces earlier results derived from considerations of open-string mirror symmetry.
-Once again there is a remarkable analytic structure underlying the splitting \eqref{eq:Weq-intro}.
+Once again there is a remarkable analytic structure underlying the splitting~\eqref{eq:Weq-intro}.

 We provide a physical interpretation of the monodromy relation \eqref{eq:dcW-monodromy} in terms of target space physics, by embedding topological strings into type IIA string theory on $X\times\BR^4$ with a D6 brane wrapping a domain wall stretched between toric Lagrangians at $c$ and $c+2\pi\ii$.
 Finally, these results lead us to the following proposal for the computation of equivariant superpotentials of toric $A$-branes in toric Calabi--Yau threefolds \be W(\bt,c,\e) = \frac{1}{2\pi\ii} \int^{c+2\pi\ii}_{c} \cH^D (\bt,s,\e) \dif s \,. \ee Our proposal is corroborated by physical reasoning and by exact computations in selected examples, concerning symplectic cuts of $\BC^3$, resolved conifold, and local $\BP^2$.
 Note that this integral is very similar to the generating function of closed Gromov--Witten invariants \eqref{eq:q-lebesgue-integral}.
 Both feature the {same} integrand, but different contours.
+It is indeed this specific choice of complex contour for the integral of the function $\cH^D$ which allows for the correspondence between symplectic cuts and disk counts on toric $A$-branes to work.
+In other words, we have a correspondence between: